marcjasz/bootstrap-builder/README.md

 ### Usage

 When run locally, the app will be available at localhost:8080.
 You can also access a fully working demo at https://bootstrap-template-builder.herokuapp.com/.
+For the project's Javadoc documentation see our GithubPages: https://marcjasz.github.io/bootstrap-builder

 Example JSON input:
 `(TODO)`